dominickadiaz/post-install-config/README.md

 <img src="https://i.imgur.com/Clzj7Xs.png" alt="osTicket logo"/>
 </p>

-<h1>osTicket - Post-Install Configuration</h1>
-This tutorial outlines the post-install configuration of the open-source help desk ticketing system osTicket.<br />
+<h1>osTicket - Post-Install Configuration</h1>This tutorial provides a comprehensive guide to configuring osTicket after installation, ensuring the system is optimized for efficient ticket management and customer support.
+It covers essential steps such as setting up email integration, configuring user roles and permissions, defining ticket categories, and enabling automation features.
+By following this guide, users can tailor osTicket to meet their organization's specific needs, enhancing workflow efficiency and improving the overall help desk experience.<br />

 <h2>Video Demonstration</h2>